 Intro

-However, cache use especially in public repositories might be risky and prone to malicious intrusion.
-Therefore you need to shield yourself against any potential vulnerabilities and cache attacks.
-In this blog post, weβll optimize GitHub cache across different workflow jobs, but cleanup things as soon as weβre done.
+However, cache use, especially in public repositories, might be risky and prone to malicious intrusion.
+Therefore, you need to shield yourself against potential vulnerabilities and cache attacks.
+In this blog post, we’ll optimize GitHub cache across different workflow jobs but cleanup as soon as we’re done.

 Caching vulnerabilities in public Repos